Trustroots/trustroots/docs/Design-principles.md

 Design principles to follow while building Trustroots interfaces.

 In this guide:
+- Feature creep
 - Icons
 - Language
 - Don't use loading spinners
 - Colours

+### Feature creep
+Our features list is kept short and simple.
+While many things would be awesome to have, it sometimes makes more sense to make less but better.
+Avoid clutter and keep things simple.

 ### Icons